Why Does My Stomach Feel Empty Even Though I Ate?

 Finally, eating too quickly or eating while distracted can contribute to those pesky feelings of hunger even after a meal.
-As mentioned above, mindful eating (also known as intuitive eating) means listening to your body’s natural hunger and fullness cues to know when to eat and when to stop eating.
+As mentioned above, intuitive eating (also sometimes referred to as mindful eating) means listening to your body’s natural hunger and fullness cues to know when to start and stop eating.

-A benefit of mindful eating is a more clear sense of hunger and fullness.
+A key benefit of mindful eating is a more clear sense of hunger and fullness.

 If you suffer from hunger pains after eating, it is crucial that you immediately consult a medical professional or health care provider.
-Other than one-off situations such as eating too much too fast or eating something you cannot tolerate well, such as ice cream for those who are lactose intolerant, consistently having pain after eating is concerning and a cause for attention.
+Other than one-off situations such as eating too much too fast or eating something you cannot tolerate well, consistently having pain after eating is concerning and a cause for attention.

-Additionally, discuss these issues with a registered dietitian nutritionist.
-They can help you address your eating patterns and behaviors that may be contributing to them and create a plan to resolve them.
+These concerns should be addressed with your physician to screen for underlying health conditions.
+Additionally, discuss these issues with a registered dietitian nutritionist to help you address any eating behaviors or patterns that could be contributing and help to resolve them.